vic4games/modern-warfare/README.md

 ### Contributors
-Big thanks to all of the people who are attempting to maintain the project!
+Big thanks to all of the people who are working hard in order to maintain this project!

 <a href="https://github.com/Paneedah/paneedah-modern-warfare/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Paneedah/paneedah-modern-warfare" />